ArcherHeffern/System-Creation/debugging_and_understanding_codebases.md

 2. Run tests on parts or the whole codebase __with a debugger__.
 In doing so, try to understand the greater system (see the Carmack video for more on this)

 # Debugging
+All of what we learned about performing research is applicable here.
+The aspect of debugging we are focusing on here is in code debugging

 ## Logging
 * keep logs of important events, when they happen, and other data that could be useful to diagnose issue
 * Could be print statements, or logs written to a file with metadata such as time of execution or even more, its up to you.